-UCAT Quantitative Reasoning (QR) is a section that divides students – there are the adept mathematicians who breeze past it and then there’s the not-so-number-savvy students.
+Quantitative Reasoning (QR) is a section that divides students.
+There are the adept mathematicians who breeze past it, and then there’s the not-so-number-savvy students.

-The good news: there is always room for improvement.
+The good news is that there's always room for improvement.
 A lot of this test is about having a solid understanding of the fundamentals.
-Learn how to lay these foundations and improve your score.
+You can learn how to lay these foundations to improve your score.

-The fact: Most students find the majority of QR questions easy.
-You are tested on basic concepts like percentages and rates, not integration or complex numbers.
+The fact: Most students find the majority of QR questions easy (you're tested on basic concepts like percentages and rates, not integration or complex numbers).

-The mystery: Then why don’t most students score highly in this section?
+The mystery: If most students find the questions easy then why don’t most students score highly in this section?

-The answer: Time, time and time.
-When you only have 40 seconds per question, you don’t have time to think deeply about how to approach the problem - you just have to ‘get it’ it as you read the question.
-These tips should help you just ‘get it’ more often.
+The answer: Timing!
+When you only have 41 seconds per question, you don’t have time to think deeply about how to approach the problem – you just have to ‘get it’ as you read the question.
+Our tips should help you just ‘get it’ more often.

-The UCAT QR section asks GCSE-level maths questions around the key areas of percentage, proportionality, rates and averages.
+The UCAT QR section asks GCSE-level maths questions around the key areas of percentage, unit conversions, rates and averages.

 Focus your UCAT revision around these mathematical concepts, giving particular attention to the areas that you don’t feel that confident in.